aamersadiq/aamersadiq.github.io/_posts/2025-10-06-Coding With AI Agents How I Built More, Faster, and Better.markdown

   </li>
   <li>
     <h5>Start with the skeleton</h5>
     The first step is always to create the basic application structure: frontend pages, backend APIs, and a simple data flow with static or mock data.
-This gives me an end‑to‑end path early, so I can see the shape of the project and catch missing pieces quickly.
+This gives me an end to end path early, so I can see the shape of the project and catch missing pieces quickly.
   </li>
   <li>
     <h5>Build module by module</h5>
     When I move into functional areas, I provide requirements for both backend and frontend together.
-For example, in a dashboard module I’ll specify the database schema, the queries to aggregate results and calculate metrics, the paging requirements for APIs, and the exact frontend layout I want — including panels, grids, buttons, and even subtle UI hints like a “go to top” button.
-With this level of detail, I’ve been able to create surprisingly complex UIs, such as grids with color‑changing cells and collapsible rows.
+For example, in a dashboard module I’ll specify the database schema, the queries to aggregate results and calculate metrics, the paging requirements for APIs, and the exact frontend layout I want to including panels, grids, buttons, and even subtle UI hints like a “go to top” button.
+With this level of detail, I’ve been able to create surprisingly complex UIs, such as grids with color changing cells and collapsible rows.
   </li>
   <li>
     <h5>Keep it modular</h5>